zpollats/p2_project_group4/README.md

 Authors: John Sheehan, Yue Yu, Zach Pollatsek

 ## Overview
 Fogo de Chao is a high-end restaurant chain that has found success all across the United States.
+High-end restaurants tend to perform better when located in neighborhoods/city areas that are in close proximity to higher priced neighborhoods.
+Fogo de Chao has one location in Bellevue, WA, and the restaurant group has seen tremendous success here.

 ## Business Problem
-Movie production has significant up-front costs that will require internal stakeholder support to adequately fund new projects.
-Further, it will be important to generate engagement with Microsoft's titles both to maximize return on investment and to legitimize Microsoft as a content producer in the future.
-Therefore, this analysis aims to generate recommendations on how best to deploy the content production budget.
+Fogo de Chao has tasked us with finding the best possible location in the Seattle area for their second restaurant in the state of Washington.
+Specifically, Fogo de Chao wants to know which zip codes a new restaurant could be located in order to optimize success.
+The restaurant group wants to ensure that the new location will be in close proximity to those who are comfortable paying for a high-end dining experience.

-We will use data from IMDB, The Numbers and The Movie Database to determine answers to the following questions:
+We will use housing data from King County government to determine answers to the following questions:

-- What genres of movie are likely to optimize return on investment?
+- Which neighborhood(s) has/have the highest priced homes on average?

-- What is the relationship between movie budget and expected gross revenue?
+- Does location influence a house's listing price?

-- What season/month should we target releases in order to optimize our return on investment?
+- Do quality and size of house influence a house's listing price?

 ## Data

-[IMDB](https://IMDB.com) is the largest, most comprehensive movie database publicly available on the web.
-[The Numbers](https://www.the-numbers.com/) is a trusted resource for movie business information including movie budget, performance and various revenue categories.
+[King County Government](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r) has data on all homes within the county from 2014-2015.
 The data files analyzed herein provide movie titles, genre tags and release date, as well as financial characteristics such as worldwide gross revenue and production budget.

 ## Methods